shashiongithub/sidenet/README.md

 ## Neural Extractive Summarization with Side Information

-We will soon release our code and dataset (sometime in August 2017).
+Our paper is under review.
+We will soon release our code.
 But an unofficial version of the dataset can be downloaded here:

 Dataset with sideinfo: http://kinloch.inf.ed.ac.uk/public/cnn-dm-sideinfo-data.zip